SharePoint/sp-dev-docs/docs/general-development/build-farm-solutions-in-sharepoint.md

 ## Guide to the developer documentation for farm solutions
 <a name="Guide"> </a>

 Development of farm solutions has changed very little since SharePoint 2010, so this section contains links to the SharePoint 2010 SDK.
-To avoid confusion, keep the following points in mind at all times when using the SharePoint 2010 SDK to develop against SharePoint 2013:
+To avoid confusion, keep the following points in mind at all times when using the SharePoint 2010 SDK to develop against SharePoint:

 - You will see many references to "sandboxed solutions" in the SharePoint 2010 SDK.
-Sandboxed solutions with custom code are deprecated in SharePoint 2013. "no code" sandboxed solutions are still viable.
+Sandboxed solutions with custom code are deprecated in SharePoint. "no code" sandboxed solutions are still viable.

 - Our recommendation that farm solutions be used primarily for administrative extensions did not apply in SharePoint 2010.
 Therefore, many of the samples and other documentation in the SharePoint 2010 SDK may be about end-user extensions that are deployed as farm solutions.

 - The terms "server-side" or "server code" in the SharePoint 2010 SDK refer to code that calls the SharePoint server object model.
 These terms do  *not*  refer to code that runs on remote web servers (that is, web servers external to the SharePoint farm).
-Code that calls SharePoint from remote web servers, in both SharePoint 2010 and SharePoint 2013, always uses one of the SharePoint *client*  object models.
+Code that calls SharePoint from remote web servers, in both SharePoint 2010 and SharePoint, always uses one of the SharePoint *client*  object models.
 In the SharePoint 2010 SDK, such code would be called "client-side" or "client code."

 - The assemblies in a farm solution in SharePoint 2010 could be deployed with Custom Access Security (CAS) policies.
-Such policies are ignored in SharePoint 2013; all assemblies in farm solutions in SharePoint 2013 run with full trust.
+Such policies are ignored in SharePoint; all assemblies in farm solutions in SharePoint run with full trust.